josepablocam/ams/README.md

 and expert + search).
 Running these experiments from scratch *takes on the order of 1-2 days on a machine with 30 cores*.
 Given this computational burden, we have also included our results in the artifact.

+`bash scripts/fse/reproduce_corpus_size.sh` generates subsampled versions of our code corpus, and rebuilds portions of AMS that rely on code examples (i.e. hyperparameter mining and complementary component mining).
+Running these experiments from scratch *takes on the order of 2 hours on a machine with 30 cores*.
+Given this computational burden, we have also included our results in the artifact.
+Note that in contrast to other scripts, this is "creating new data" and as such the outputs are stored in `${DATA}`, following the naming convention `corpus-size-${corpus_size}-iter-${corpus_iter}/` where `${corpus-size}` is the downsampling ratio (e.g. 0.1) and `${corpus-iter}` is the iteration index (e.g. 1) as we repeat the downsampling 5 times per ratio.

 `bash scripts/fse/reproduce_analysis.sh` generates figures from the outputs of the prior 3 scripts and also runs some additional (~ 1 hour execution) experiments to